strikhar/dustinkpearson/_projects/2021-10-12-season-in-hell-with-rimbaud.md

 In the tradition of Virgil, Dante, Milton, Swift, Shelley, Joyce, Sarte, and especially Arthur Rimbaud, Pearson leads his speakers on a speculative, epistolary journey through the nether realm inspired by Christian beliefs and tradition.
 Drawing on the works of French Symbolists and the literary traditions of the American South, A Season in Hell with Rimbaud guides readers through an intimate rendering of one brother’s journey to find his lost and estranged brother, perhaps recovering a part of himself in the process.

-<a href="https://www.boaeditions.org/collections/poetry/products/a-season-in-hell-with-rimbaud" class="button button--large">Preorder here</a>
+<a href="https://www.boaeditions.org/collections/poetry/products/a-season-in-hell-with-rimbaud" class="button button--large">Order here</a>

 ____________________________________________________________________________